Model UML Classes in draw.io

 What is UML?

 UML stands for Unified Modeling Language.
 It’s a standardized way to visualize system designs.
 UML diagrams help me represent classes, objects, and their relationships.
 A class acts as a blueprint, defining properties and behaviors.
 Objects, on the other hand, are instances of these classes.
-For example, the class “Person” defines attributes like name and age.
+For example, the class “Person” defines characteristics like the attribute: name.
 Each individual person is an object of that class.
 Understanding this distinction is crucial when modeling information structures.

 What is draw.io?